ElliottLandsborough/Laravel-Base-Encode/README.md

 # Laravel Baser

-### Encode and decode integers with your own specified base!
+### Base encode and decode integers with your own specified base

 [View the package](https://packagist.org/packages/elliottlan/laravel-baser) at packagist.org